 Child ages are up to and including 12 years.

-All meals, including afternoon tea, all drinks by the glass (house brands), all activities and entertainment above unless otherwise specified.
-1 massage per person per stay (max 2 persons).
-(A supplement is charged on some food items.)
+All meals (a supplement is charged on some food items) including afternoon tea, all drinks by the glass (house brands), all activities and entertainment above unless otherwise specified.

 Minimum stay 3 nights.

 Wheelchair Accessible: fully accessible properties that offer wheelchair adapted rooms with either roll-in shower or bath tub with grab rails.
 Please note: These rooms are subject to availability and may only be available in specific room categories with varying bedding arrangements.
 Please request this at the time of booking.
 The Virgin Holidays Special Assistance Team can be contacted by e-mail at email@example.com or call us on 0844 557 3998, Monday-Friday 9.00am-5.30pm.

 “ From their great facilities and locations, to the value and benefits they offer, these hotels are our top tips for getting you back to your bombastic best. ”Check Prices Back to top